Lattice simulations of Abelian gauge fields coupled to axions during Inflation: Results of the simulation

 In \cref{fig:gauge_growth} we show the result from a simulation with the improved scheme where the Laplacian is defined as in \cref{eq:lapl}, for which $k_{\rm eff}=k_{\rm lapl}=k_{\rm sd}$.
-Again, we compare the result of the code with the analytical expectation, represented by dashed lines in the plot.
 We can see that the simulation is now able to reproduce the growth of the gauge field with much better precision.
+Indeed, the lattice result basically overlaps with the spectra from the linear theory (dashed lines), making them barely visible in the plot.
 Within this scheme, $k_{\rm eff}$ plays the role of the effective momentum of the simulation, and for this reason the analytical result in this plot is computed from the linear theory thinking of $k_{\rm eff}$ as the physical momentum (i.e. $k_{\rm eff}$ plays the role of the $k$ of the continuous theory).

-As we already discussed in \cref{sec:consistent}, the price that we pay when using this discretization scheme is that the upper part of the spectrum is unphysical.
+As we already discussed in Section \ref{sec:consistent}, the price that we pay when using this discretization scheme is that the upper part of the spectrum is unphysical.
 For this reason, we set the value of the UV cutoff in this case to be $\kappa_{\rm max}\simeq250/m$, contrarily to $\kappa_{\rm max}\simeq600/m$ of the first scheme above.

-In this section we showed results for $\xi\simeq 2.9$, but we have also tested our simulation in the range $1<\xi<10$.
-The simulation is able to recover the power spectrum of the gauge field with a similar precision throughout this parameter range.